 This is also Cadore’s most highly industrialized area, specialized in glasses and lens production, so that along the main road there is an almost uninterrupted built-up belt made up of a mixture of residential and industrial areas, which is not very attractive.
 Most of the points of interest are therefore to be found off the main road – off the beaten path, as it were – as the town centres are not particularly appealing either – but, as we'll see, there are a few exceptions.

 So, as a rule of thumb, it is best to be prepared to head off the beaten track for the more interesting sights – and my purpose here is to help you to locate them.

 Calalzo di Cadore

-Of the four townships that form Centro Cadore, Calalzo di Cadore is perhaps the least interesting – for almost obvious reasons, one would be tempted to say, as this is the terminus of the railway line that since 1914 connects the region of Cadore to the main cities of Veneto.
+Of the four townships that form Centro Cadore, Calalzo di Cadore is perhaps the least interesting – for almost obvious reasons, one would be tempted to say, as this is the terminus of the railway line that since 1914 connects the region of Cadore to two of Veneto’s main cities, Venice and Padua.